TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/TablesInPageModule/Index.rst

 Support for custom tables in the Page module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. deprecated:: 8.4
+   Records in the page module have been deprecated with 8.4 and removed with 9.

 In the Web > Page module you can have listings of other records than Content Elements.
 Any table can be displayed by adding to the array :code:`$GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['cms']`.